One-half reflected entropy is not a lower bound for entanglement of purification: Numerical counter-examples

 As such, inequality \ref{eq:strengthened_bound} implies the bound

 for any such four-partite pure state.
-For numerical simplicity, it is this bound for which we search for (and find) a counter-example.
+For numerical simplicity, it is this bound for which we find a counter-example.

 Our numerical code is written in Python using PyTorch~\cite{paszke2019pytorch} and the tensor network package~\cite{roberts2019tensornetwork}.
-The basic idea of the code is as follows: We define an initial 4-partite state $\ket{\chi_{ABA'B'}}$ to be the equal superposition state overall computational bases,\footnote{This choice is only for numerical stability} and then construct a unitary $U$ from an upper-triangular complex matrix $M$ using
+The basic idea of the code is as follows: we define an initial 4-partite state $\ket{\chi_{ABA'B'}}$ to be the equal superposition state overall computational bases,\footnote{This choice is only for numerical stability} i.e.

+where $d_{A}, d_{B}, d_{A'},$ and $d_{B'}$ are the dimensions of the $A, B, A',$ and $B'$ systems respectively, and we then construct a unitary $U$ from an upper-triangular complex matrix $M$\footnote{We choose to represent our unitary matrices this way for computational convenience.
+It is the entries of the matrix $M$ that will serve as the parameters we will optimize over below.} using

 We can then compute $S(AA')$ and $S_R(A:B)$ for